|

 at National Flute Association conventions.

-Garrison is Chair of the Board of Directors of The National Flute Association and has also been the NFA's Treasurer
+Garrison has served as Chair of the Board of Directors of The National Flute Association and has also been the NFA's Treasurer

 and Secretary.
 Before moving to Idaho. he was Instructor of Flute at The University of Tulsa, Visiting Assistant Professor of Flute at Bowling Green State